edgedb/edgedb/doc/ref/edgeql/expressions.rst

 Expressions
 ===========

-Expressions allow to manipulate, query and modify data in EdgeQL.
+Expressions allow to manipulate, query, and modify data in EdgeQL.

 All expressions evaluate to sets of *objects*, *atomic values* or *tuples*.
 Depending on the set sizes of the operands, operations